 A recipe for Vanilla Bean Cream Cheese Scones!
-These buttery scones are filled with a layer of cream cheese and topped with a sweet vanilla bean glaze.
+These buttery scones are filled with a layer of vanilla cream cheese and topped with a sweet vanilla glaze.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-After mixing the cream and egg with the flour and butter mixture, knead just until the dough comes together.
+After mixing the egg, cream, and vanilla bean paste with the flour and butter mixture, knead just until the dough comes together.
 Add more cream only if absolutely necessary.
 Overworking the dough will cause it to lose its light, flaky texture.

 Make sure the scones have cooled to room temperature before topping with the glaze.